xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 unset bootargs
 ```

 It is possible to run the build from TFTP+NFS and eMMC.
+With NFS boot
+is is possible to configure board IP, server IP and NFS path for DomD.
 Please set the following environment for that:

 ```